act 20 puerto rico: time is running out!

 Furthermore, the application window is set to close completely after December 31, 2020.

 As excellent (and urgent) as this opportunity is, I know most people reading this will not leave their “safe” but unfulfilling job.
-That said, if because of this post just one person steps out of their comfort zone and jumps on this, I will count it a huge success.
+That said, if because of this post just one person steps out of their comfort zone and jumps on this, I will count it a resounding success.
 Seriously, don’t hesitate to reach out with questions if you think I can help.
-I would love to see more people humming along to the song below!
+There no reason why more people can’t be humming along to the song below!